rstatsinger/contrast-java-webgoat-docker/README.md

 # Security Observability: Hands-On Lab using Contrast Security, Docker, and WebGoat

-In this lab, we will use Contrast Security with a deliberately insecure application called WebGoat to jumpstart your DevSecOps journey, hands-on.
-Contrast injects security instrumentation into applications at runtime, letting you observe and remediate vulnerabilities as they are manifest, in both custom code and libraries.
+This lab uses Contrast Security with a deliberately insecure application called WebGoat to jumpstart your DevSecOps journey, hands-on.
+Contrast injects security instrumentation into applications at runtime, letting you:

+- observe and remediate vulnerabilities as they are manifest, in both custom code and libraries
+- detect and block attacks

-## Prerequisites: A Contrast Security account, Docker Desktop, and a web browser
+## Prerequisites: A Contrast Security account, Docker Desktop, and a Web Browser

 If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).